-Grind the rice in your blender until it is pulverized.
-Toss with cinnamon stick and lime zest; let rest overnight.
+- Pulverize the rice in a blender until it reaches a floury consistency.
+Toss it with the cinnamon stick and lime zest, and let it rest in an airtight container at room temperature overnight.

-Place rice mixture into blender and blend until smooth.
-Add 2 cups of water to mixture, stir, and let soak for 2 hours.
+Put the rice mixture back in the blender and blend it until the cinnamon stick pieces get fully broken down.
+Add 2 cups of water to the mixture, stir it, and put it in the refrigerator to soak for 2 hours.

-Strain the liquid through a fine sieve or a few layers of cheesecloth, squeezing frequently to remove as many of the solids as possible.
+Strain the liquid into a pitcher or bowl through a fine sieve or a few layers of cheesecloth, squeezing frequently to remove as much of the milky rice water as possible.

-Add the rest of the water (3 cups) and sugar; stir until sugar is dissolved.
+Add the remaining 3 cups of water and the sugar; stir until the sugar dissolves.

-Refrigerate your delicious horchata.
-Serve over ice, if desired.
+Refrigerate the horchata until completely chilled.
+Serve it over ice, if desired.

-- Coffee Horchata: Follow the basic recipe, adding 1 or 2 teaspoons of instant coffee powder together with the sugar (step 4).
+- Coffee Horchata: Follow the basic recipe, adding 1 to 2 teaspoons of instant coffee powder with the sugar in step 4.

-Coconut Horchata: Replace one of the cups of water with 1 cup of coconut milk (not coconut cream).
+Coconut Horchata: In step 4, replace 1 cup of water with 1 cup of coconut milk (not coconut cream).

-Vanilla Horchata: Add ¼ teaspoon of vanilla essence to each serving of horchata right before serving.
+Vanilla Horchata: Add 1/4 teaspoon of vanilla essence to each glass of horchata right before serving.

-Chocolate Horchata: Add 1 or 2 tablespoons of cocoa powder to the mixture after step #3; blend or stir vigorously until smooth.
+Chocolate Horchata: Add 1 to 2 tablespoons of cocoa powder to the mixture after step 3; blend or stir vigorously until smooth.